mandjo2010/site/content/posts/2020-01-03--mt-ken-yaa-wil-3/index.md

 ---
-title: Remote Sensing of Mt Kenya Wildfire
+title: Remote Sensing of Mt.
+Kenya Wildfire
 subTitle: How satellite imagery and the science of remote sensing detect wildfires, help manage their spread, and guide ecological restoration
 category: "Satellite"
 cover: photo-1489824904134-891ab64532f1-cover.png
 ---

-How to mesure the impacts of wildfire and how to apply satellite remote sensing technology to wildfire detection, monitoring, and assessment ?
-The goal of this post is not to explain de science behind wildfires, but rather to cover 4 major satellite sensors which are useful for wildfire detection and analysis (Landsat 8, Sentinel 2, MODIS and VIIRS).
+How do we measure the impact of wildfires and apply satellite remote sensing technology to wildfire detection, monitoring, and assessment?
+The goal of this post is not to explain the science behind wildfires, but rather to cover four major satellite sensors which are useful for wildfire detection and analysis (Landsat 8, Sentinel 2, MODIS and VIIRS).

-In this example, I will locate and use wildfire data for Mt Kenya as well as any part of the Globe, analyze it and process some geospatial data to detect fire hotspots and map burn area.
-In 2019, thousands of hectares of moorland in Mt Kenya Forest have been destroyed by a fire.
+In this example, I will locate and use wildfire data for Mt.
+Kenya, analyze it and process some geospatial data to detect fire hotspots and the map burn area.
+In 2019, thousands of hectares of moorland in the Mt.
+Kenya Forest have been destroyed by fire.

-This video from NASA shows how NASA and NOAA satellites provide a global view of active fires across the entire plant providing information to the fire management team on the ground.
-For more information on the techniques highlighted in this video, visit <a href="https://www.nasa.gov/feature/goddard/2019/nasa-tracks-wildfires-from-above-to-aid-firefighters-below" target="_blank"> NASA Tracks Wildfires </a> From Above to Aid Firefighters.
+This video from NASA shows how NASA and NOAA satellites provide a global view of active fires across the entire plant, providing information to the fire management team on the ground.
+For more information on the techniques highlighted in this video, visit <a href="https://www.nasa.gov/feature/goddard/2019/nasa-tracks-wildfires-from-above-to-aid-firefighters-below" target="_blank"> NASA Tracks Wildfires From Above to Aid Firefighters </a> .

 <iframe width="560" height="315" src="https://www.youtube.com/embed/I-kvnFP8ptI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-We build this simple <a href="https://github.com/mandjo2010/Suivi-feux-de-forets-api-nasa" target="_blank"> React app</a> to track wildfires and plot them on Google map using a Google Maps API key and a <a href=" https://api.nasa.gov" target="_blank">NASA API</a> key.
+We build this simple <a href="https://github.com/mandjo2010/Suivi-feux-de-forets-api-nasa" target="_blank"> React application</a> to track wildfires and plot them on Google map using a Google Maps API key and a <a href=" https://api.nasa.gov" target="_blank">NASA API</a> key.
 For a quick and advanced view of active fire data within 3 hours of satellite observation, visit NASA's <a href="https://firms.modaps.eosdis.nasa.gov/map/#t:adv;d:2020-09-22..2020-09-23;@0.0,0.0,3z" target="_blank"> Fire Information for Resource Management System </a> (FIRMS).

-# 4 major satellite sensors for wildfire
+# Four major satellite sensors for wildfire

-Here are the basic specifications of the major satellite sensors which are useful for wildfire detection and analysis
+Here are the basic specifications of the major satellite sensors that are useful for wildfire detection and analysis:

 ## 1- Landsat 8